 I have written many memos on this issue with few opportunities to give a definitive answer, because of the lack of a consistent interpretation of the definition by the lower courts and, seemingly, even the Supreme Court.
 The situation has improved with the following two decisions, however, we expect disputes to continue with regard to the issue of “good faith.”
 This issue is addressed in a post that may be found at: (Ordinary Wages and the Principle of Good Faith in Korea: Definition and For How Long?).

-On December 18, 2013 the Supreme Court of Korea, in a case that I will call the Regular Interval Bonus Case, has delivered a couple of more clear examples, than in the past, of cases were compensation will be considered “Ordinary Wages” under Korean labor and employment law.
-The cases, in this regard, is a great development in making Korean Labor & Employment law more consistent.
+On December 18, 2013, the Supreme Court of Korea, in a case that I will call the Regular Interval Bonus Case, delivered a couple of more clear examples, than in the past, of cases where compensation will be considered “Ordinary Wages” under Korean labor and employment law.
+The cases, in this regard, are a great development in making Korean Labor & Employment law more consistent.
 In the Regular Interval Bonus Case, the employer in the case was providing a “regular bonus” every two months to employees.
 Seemingly, the major reason was to not increase “ordinary wages.”

 REGULAR INTERVAL BONUS CASE HOLDING

 The Court in the Regular Interval Bonus Case opined, in part, that: